-Note: Each Cray system sharing the external Lustre file system must have a unique gni identifier for the LNET options.
+Note: Each Cray system sharing an external Lustre file system must have a unique gni identifier for the LNET options listed in this step.
 In this case, the Cray system is using gni0.
 Other systems would use other numbers to identify their LNET networks (such as gni1, gni2, and so on).